Last Updated: February 2026

 Result?

-Let me show you what a truly bad profile looks like, why it matters, and exactly how to fix it.
+Let me show you what a truly bad LinkedIn profile looks like, why it matters, and exactly how to fix it.

 Your headline isn't working if it's:

 Did you know?
 LinkedIn's algorithm heavily weights your headline in search results.
 No keywords = invisible profile.
+Use a LinkedIn Headline Generator to craft one that actually works.

 We've all seen them.
 The profile photos that make you go "Umm, what?"